-It’s been quiet around here, hasn’t it?
+It’s been quiet around here, online hasn’t it?
 I know you all think I’ve abandoned my site, or I’m lying in a ditch somewhere, but that’s not the case!
 I’ve just been really busy with another project that I’ll introduce here soon.
 It’s no excuse, I know.
 But I’m back and I have a couple of new recipes for the week.

 Somehow it’s January already, and January means resolution season.
 For lots of people that means detoxing from the Christmas cookies and New Year’s hangovers.
 For other people, it’s a pledge to eat at home more often and save money.
 Whether your resolution is physically or financially motivated, this recipe should help you keep your resolve while still eating well.
 Because if you’re not eating well this year, it’s not going to be a good one.